 Here’s what I wrote:

-“Kris has been working as a self-employed consultant since 2011.
+“Kris has been working as a self-employed consultant for several years now.
 Although her income meets the immediate needs of her family, her business is a lot less profitable and fulfilling than she hoped it would be when she started working for herself.